90 Participants Needed

 The trial protocol does not specify whether you need to stop taking your current medications.
 It seems unlikely, as the trial focuses on online education for domestic violence and not on medical treatments.

-Is the VEGA Family Violence Education Resources a promising treatment for domestic violence?
+What evidence suggests that the VEGA Family Violence Education Resources are effective for improving clinical responses to family violence?

 ER